GCSEs: compulsory and optional

 Whatever you are planning to do in the future, it is now a requirement for you to retake both maths and English Language GCSEs until you obtain a C Grade (or a Grade 4 in the new GCSE grading system).

 Are you aware that there are other options open to you after Year 9 as well as studying at school?
-Alternative options
+Alternative Options to School After Year 9

 The Government has decided to change GCSEs to make them more challenging – they think this will help young people to be better prepared for further academic or vocational study, or for work.
 The new GCSEs will have new content and will be structured, assessed and graded differently from current GCSEs.